Senior Lecturer in Modern History, the Department of History and Politics, Liverpool Hope University.

 Career to date:

-I previously lectured within the School of History and Archives, UCD (2009-2012).
+From 2009 to 2012 I was an adjunct lecturer within the School of History and Archives, UCD.
 I co-ordinated several modules, including Varieties of Modern European Nationalism, 1789-1989 and Themes in Anglo-Irish Relations, 1798-1998.
 I also co-ordinated various Liberal Arts modules.

 My research interests in relation to the Blessed John Henry Newman focus on the subject's political and social thought.
-In July 2012 I published my first monograph on this hitherto neglected subject.
-The title of the book is, A conservative at heart?
-The political and social thought of John Henry Newman (Columba Press, 2012).
+In July 2012 I published my first monograph on this hitherto neglected subject (see Stephen Kelly, A conservative at heart?
+The political and social thought of John Henry Newman (Columba Press, 2012)).
 I have also published several articles related to Newman studies.

 A) Books (monograph):